vikrantdeveloper/health-monitoring-system/README.md

 Sensors such as EG828 , LM35 and Digital Heartbeat sensor are interfaced and data is transfered to PC via USB to TTL converter.
 For further details , Kindly refer to the technical document.

+Internally , 12 Bit ADC is used for conversion of values from analog to digital.
+Therefore , while calcuating temperature , the formula that is implemented is
+= 3.3 * 1000 /4095 (Where 3.3 V is the Internal Compartor voltage to ADC)